Denver Seminary’s Core Commitments

-Our vision for the future of Denver Seminary must be forged from ore mined deep within the legacy and values of the seminary.
-Questions such as, “What defines this institution?”, “What commitments center everything that we do?” and, “What provides a foundation for our vision?” must guide us in the process of crafting strategy and executing our mission.
+Questions such as, “What defines this institution?”, “What commitments center everything that we do?” and “What provides a foundation for our vision?” guide us in the process of crafting strategy and executing our mission.
 We believe that these five characteristics are woven throughout the tapestry of our school’s history and remain central to our distinct institutional identity.

 We are people of the Kingdom, committed from our founding in 1950 to global mission because of God’s concern for the redemption of all peoples.
 Our commitment to mission provides rationale and urgency to our task.
 We will make the uncomfortable realities of a blinded and broken world an abiding issue in our educational process and we will challenge ourselves to courageously face the indifference and self-indulgent tendencies that keep us from whole-hearted commitment to the mission of God in the world.
 Furthermore, we value and embrace the marvelous diversity of God’s people and we will nurture meaningful partnerships with other like-minded schools and agencies in the work of the Kingdom around the globe.